 As you consider how the courts will view your case, you should adopt some principles that will help your child deal with divorce, now and after your divorce is complete:

 - Always speak positively about your ex regardless of the situation.
-Your child still has a relationship with them, and complaints and negative talk will frustrate them and perhaps alienate them from you.
+Your child still has a relationship with him or her and complaints and negative talk will frustrate them and perhaps alienate them from you.

 - Live up to your parental obligations, especially when it means showing up on time and spending time with your children.
-And if your ex does not live up to their obligations, don’t complain in front of the children.
+And if your ex does not live up to his or her obligations, don’t complain in front of the children.

 How We Handle Child Custody Services